equityLab/equity-specification/overview/architecture.md

 The Equity Bridge Contracts encompass a suite of smart contracts managing the two-way peg between Ethereum and the Equity Chain.
 More details can be found [here](https://github.com/EquityLabs/Equity-core).

 **Equity Token Contract**
-The Equity Token Contract is an ERC-20 contract for the INJ token.
+The Equity Token Contract is an ERC-20 contract for the EQT token.

 ## Frontend Interface